G2Pavon/SDHLT/README.md

 Replace float array[3] with vec3 class

-Replace use of char to store text with string class (this would simplify map parser a lot)
+Replace use char arrays to store text by std string (this would simplify map parser a lot)